 One fails, all fail

 When you and your dependent(s) apply for permanent visa, you and each of your dependent must have complied with condition(s) of the earlier provisional visas.

 Both the main applicant and each family unit member who has previously held a provisional general skilled migration visa must have substantially complied with the condition of that visa.
 Condition 8539 & condition 8549 is a “one fails, all fail” requirement.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation to help you prevent visa cancellation or visa refusal due to breaching condition 8539 & condition 8549 or click here to find other visas.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you prevent visa cancellation or visa refusal due to breaching condition 8539 & condition 8549 or click here to find other visas.

 041 222 4020 or WeChat: AUDvisa

 This article is not intended to be or taken as migration legal advice.
 The author of this article disclaims any liability for any action or omission on the information provided or not provided in this article.
 You should always consult an immigration lawyer or a registered migration agent to form an informed opinion on your immigration matter.